Can You Use Vaseline On Fishing Reels?

 How do you oil a fishing reel bearing?

-This video has been included for its clarification of the topic matter.
+This video has been included to clarify the topic.
 Credit goes to The Fishing Hobby

 What kind of oil do you use on a Baitcaster?

 Ardent Reel Butter Bearing Lube This stuff is 100% synthetic and made with high-quality ingredients.
-It can be used for both saltwater and freshwater baitcasting rods, as it does go a long way in preventing corrosion and rusting.
-It can be used for spinning, surf, baitcasting, and all other kinds of reels too.
+It can be used for both saltwater and freshwater baitcasting rods, as it prevents corrosion and rusting.
+It can also be used for spinning, surf, baitcasting, and all other kinds of reels.

 Can Vaseline be used as bearing grease?

-When I was a kid back in the 70s, using Vaseline was part of the common mythology; it was lighter, and less viscous than regular bearing grease, so it was supposed to make your bearings turn faster.
-And like Bobatt, I use it on a BB, and on my wheel bearings with no discernible problems for years back then.
+When I was a kid in the 1970s, Vaseline was part of the common mythology; it was lighter and less viscous than regular bearing grease, so it was supposed to make bearings turn faster.
+Like Bobatt, I used it on a BB and my wheel bearings with no discernible problems for years.

 What is the best lubricant for fishing reels?